amiyatulu/shivarthu/docs/Shivarthu.md

 To utilize department funds, there is a process called Project Tips, wherein individuals or teams apply using a procedure similar to that of determining department funding

 ### Further improvements
 Create guidelines for department formation, e.g. specifying which values are allowed and which are not.
 These guidelines will serve as the basis upon which the maximum tipping amount is decided by the juror.
+There can be logic for department approval based on meeting the guidelines.
+A department can only apply for funding if it is approved.
+Approval can be obtained through Seq phragmen governance.

 ## Price discovery of positive externality through Score Schelling Game: